-Ground floors are solid concrete resting directly on the ground or built as a suspended floor with airspace beneath.
-Suspended floors are made either of concrete.
+Ground floors can be of solid concrete resting directly on the ground or built as a suspended floor with airspace beneath.
+Suspended floors are made either of timber or concrete.
+Both are common.

 The space below a suspended ground floor is ventilated through air bricks built into the outer walls.
 These air bricks should be kept clear and not blocked with soil.